Sky UK: 2010s

 Sky's direct-to-home satellite service became available in 10 million homes in 2010, Europe's first pay-TV platform to achieve that milestone.
 Confirming it had reached its target, the broadcaster said its reach into 36% of households in the UK represented an audience of more than 25m people.
-The target was first announced in August 2004, and since then an additional 2.4m customers had subscribed to Sky's direct-to-home service.
+The target was first announced in August 2004, and since then an additional 2.4 million customers had subscribed to Sky's direct-to-home service.
 Media commentators had debated whether the figure could be reached as the growth in subscriber numbers elsewhere in Europe flattened.

 In December, the UK's parliament heard a claim that a subscription to Sky was 'often damaging' to welfare recipients, along with alcohol, tobacco and gambling.
 Conservative MP Alec Shelbrooke was proposing the payments of benefits and tax credits on a "Welfare Cash Card", in the style of the American Supplemental Nutrition Assistance Program, that could be used to buy only "essentials".

 In 2016, Sky launched its new TV and entertainment service called Sky Q.

 On 1 March 2018, it was reported that Sky UK had concluded successful negotiations with Netflix to offer Sky subscribers access to its international streaming service.

 Comcast, the largest cable TV provider in the United States, outbid 21st Century Fox, on 22 September 2018 in an auction for control of Sky UK.
 On 4 October 2018, Fox sold their stake to Comcast, giving the latter a 76.8% controlling stake.
 On 12 October 2018, Comcast announced it will compulsorily acquire the rest of Sky after its bid gained acceptance from 95.3% of the broadcaster's shareholders with the company being delisted by early 2019.
 Sky was delisted on 7 November 2018 after Comcast acquired all remaining shares.

 2020s

-On 17 September 2020, Sky Arts became the first premium Sky channel to become available on the free to air terrestrial Freeview service, joining Sky News and a couple of channels which trace their linage back to Flextech (Pick and Challenge).
+On 17 September 2020, Sky Arts became the first premium Sky channel to become available on the free to air terrestrial Freeview service, joining Sky News and a couple of channels which trace their lineage back to Flextech (Pick and Challenge).

 On 28 July 2021, Sky announced that its flagship channel Sky One would shut down on 1 September, to be replaced by two channels; Sky Showcase, showing a mixture of content from other Sky Channels, and Sky Max, showing Sky's original programming and entertainment previously shown on Sky One.

 On 7 October 2021, Sky announced a new all-in-one TV set called Sky Glass.
 It is designed to support streaming of Sky TV and streaming service shows over WiFi, eliminating the need for a satellite dish or box.
 It launched on 18 October 2021, with three sizes available: 43-inch, 55-inch and 65-inch.